Show / Hide Table of Contents

 Many of the Pieces in Valheim have a special animation when destroying them, where they break up into many parts, for example, the Spinning Wheel:

-GameObject, and enable the SpinningWheel_Destruction
+Disable the New GameObject, and enable the SpinningWheel_Destruction GameObject instead

 These parts usually have the Worn version of the material, which distorts the mesh a bit, update all materials to the new version to get a good look at all parts